PlotPyStack/guidata/doc/overview.rst

   value, should we store the option string, the list index or an associated key?)

+* showing the stored values in a dialog box or within a graphical user interface layout, again with widgets adapted to data types

 * using the stored values easily (e.g. for data processing) by regrouping parameters in data structures

-* showing the stored values in a dialog box or within a graphical user interface layout, again with widgets adapted to data types
+* using those data structures to easily construct application data models (e.g. for storing application settings or data processing parameters) and to serialize and deserialize them (i.e. save and load them to/from HDF5, JSON or INI files)

 This library aims to provide these features thanks to automatic graphical user interface generation for data set editing and display.
 Widgets inside GUIs are